Helen Gahagan Douglas

 Helen Gahagan Douglas (born Helen Mary Gahagan; November 25, 1900 – June 28, 1980) was an American actress and politician.

 Gahagan Douglas's acting career included success on Broadway, as a touring opera singer, and in Hollywood films.
 Her portrayal of the villain in She (1935) inspired the Evil Queen in Snow White and the Seven Dwarfs (1937).

 In 1944, Gahagan Douglas was first elected to the United States Congress.
-In the 1950 U.S. Senate election in California, she lost to Republican nominee Richard M. Nixon.
+In the 1950 U.S. Senate election in California, she lost to Republican nominee and future president, Richard M. Nixon.
 The campaign became symbolic of modern political vitriol, as both Gahagan Douglas's Democratic primary opponent Manchester Boddy and Nixon referred to her as "pink right down to her underwear", suggesting Communist sympathies.

 Early life

 Helen Mary Gahagan was born in Boonton, New Jersey, of Scotch-Irish descent.
 She was the eldest daughter of Lillian Rose (Mussen) and Walter H. Gahagan, an engineer who owned a construction business in Brooklyn and a shipyard in Arverne, Queens; her mother had been a schoolteacher.
 She was reared Episcopalian.
 Gahagan was raised at 231 Lincoln Place in the Park Slope area of Brooklyn, an upper-middle-class neighborhood.
 She attended the prestigious Berkeley Carroll School, where she "attracted the favorable attention of Brooklyn critics through her performance in school plays".
 Following an argument with her father, who did not believe becoming an actress was a suitable occupation for a woman, she was sent to study at the Capen School for Girls in Northampton, Massachusetts.

 Gahagan gained admittance to Barnard College of Columbia University, class of 1924.
 To the dismay and shock of her father she left after two years, without finishing her degree, to pursue an acting career.